Start a Texas LLC

 Texan Registered Agent will give you an operating agreement for free when you form your LLC.

-An operating agreement—often referred to as a ‘company agreement’ in the State of Texas—is written by your LLC members.
+An operating agreement—often referred to as a ‘company agreement’ in the State of Texas—is the governing document of your LLC.
+This legally binding agreement establishes the ownership, management, and procedures of your LLC, and all LLC members must agree to it.

-With our LLC formation and Texas registered agent service, we include a custom LLC operating agreement free of charge.
+With our LLC formation and Texas registered agent service, we include a free attorney-drafted LLC operating agreement, customized for your LLC structure.

 The registered agents at Texan can help you file your certificate of formation.